 The brothers released numerous singles - breakbeat workouts, techno experiments, mystical instrumentals - on different record labels in the mid to late 1990s.
 By which time punters were queuing around the block to get into the Joi Sound System's bi-monthly nights at the Dog Star in Brixton, eager to catch a glimpse of Farook and his elder brother variously mixing exclusive DATs with vinyl, chucking in breaks and samples and playing live over the top: "Which people still aren't doing," says Farook with a shrug.

 2007's shamelessly upbeat Without Zero is a fusion of both Joi's previous albums, a work that deepens and continues the Joi family vibe.
-The accomplished likes of Mumbai-based sitarist Niladri Kumar, Algerian-born oud player and multi-instrumentalist Yazid and longtime Joi collaborators, John Coxon and Ashley Wales of jazz/electronic duo Spring Heel Jack grace a record with a distinct Arabic influence, highlighting the similarities between Asian music and Arabic music - underlining Joi's mission to unite different cultures.
+The accomplished likes of Mumbai-based sitarist Niladri Kumar, Algerian-born oud player and multi-instrumentalist Yazid and longtime Joi collaborators, John Coxon and Ashley Wales of jazz/electronic duo Spring Heel Jack graced a record with a distinct Arabic influence, highlighting the similarities between Asian music and Arabic music - and underlining Joi's mission to unite different cultures.

 In 2015, Real World released Joi Sound System, a 22-track double album compiled from Joi's three gloriously inventive albums and featuring three bonus tracks.
 "It was as if the tracks chose themselves," says Farook of a double album that opens with bonus track and former NME Single of the Week, A Desert Storm.

 Joi Sound System is a gift and a blessing for the multitudes who know and love Joi - as it is for new fans and second and third generation Asians alike.